Champion Power Equipment vs Pulsar

 Key Takeaways

-- Pulsar's top model, the PGL9000BCO, achieves the highest individual score in this comparison at 7.2.
+- Pulsar's top model, the PGL9000BCO, earns the highest individual score in this comparison at 7.2, beating Champion's best at 6.6.

-- Champion offers a much wider selection with 81 published models versus Pulsar's 32.
+- Champion offers a much larger product lineup with 81 models compared to Pulsar's 32, providing more options across wattage classes.

 Top Model Matchups